SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-comments-only.md

 #### Context - Humans in conversation with AI on technology &amp; ethics considerations
 Goals:
 > * Holly Rankin: AI and humans in collaboration, where a CoBot encourages curious conversations, discovers and shares opportunities for beneficial collaboration, facilitates deep value discovery, and contributes to and updates collective data graphs on behalf of human contributors
+>   - Colleen Pridemore: As long as there is still an option for humans to have a choice of direct contact (who would be approved for these interactions?
+I don't know)
 >
 #### Context - To succeed, this initiative must spark global reflection, conversation, and action on humanity’s long-term goals in tandem with how emerging exponential technologies can be used to achieve those goals.
 This requires people to learn about these technologies, reflect on their own values, and find alignment with global benefit.
 > * Holly Rankin: YESSSS!
 The potential for benefit is seemingly limitless.
 Engaging, inspiring, and including the world with the use of great AI tools and storytelling can go a very long way toward creating a hopeful and beneficial future for the world.
+>   - Colleen Pridemore: 👍
 >
 #### Context - Users are encouraged to identify themselves as a unique human being or identifiable individual.
 However, users can choose to remain anonymous.
 > * Holly Rankin: Perhaps supported by Avatars that could track reputation in any case, no matter how much identifiable information is shared.
+>   - Colleen Pridemore: Agreed
 >
 #### Context - positive and constructive actions and behavior
 > * Holly Rankin: I'm excited to discuss and explore the possibilities of what that can look like with the assistance of AI in the discovery of value and wisdom, demonstration of understanding, goodwill, and dedication within contributing behavior, and how that impacts the psychology of the participants, especially in the realms of intrinsic vs extrinsic rewards.